Create beautiful Celtic knotwork designs for crafts just by typing on your computer!

 This exquisite clock was carved by Marty Leenhouts of MyChipCarving.com.

-These unique stencils are part of a new Irish collection created by Tori Padilla-Williamson of Stencil Me In.
+These unique Celtic knot stencils are part of a new Irish collection created by Tori Padilla-Williamson of Stencil Me In.

 Celtic knot stencil